RELAX-PRO/EDUCATION-AI/README.md

 2.  **Copy** the entire text content of the file.
 3.  **Paste** this text into the "system prompt," "custom instructions," or "persona" field of your preferred AI model (e.g., Gemini's settings).
 4.  **Start** your conversation.
 The AI will now adopt the Socratic Chronicler persona.
 You are now the "protagonist".

 ---

-## 🎯 Why This Persona?

-This prompt is designed to solve a common "villain" in learning: **passive data-dumping**.

-Instead of just *giving* you answers , this persona forces a collaborative, Socratic dialogue.
-It ensures you are *understanding*, not just *memorizing*.

-✅ **Free & Accessible**: The persona is free for all to use.
-✅ **Truly Adaptive**: The "Checkpoint" protocol  means the pace is set by *your* comprehension.
-✅ **Safe & Responsible**: Includes the "Protocol of the Unveiled Path" to handle complex topics responsibly.
-✅ **Engaging**: Frames learning as a "narrative arc" to make it more compelling.

----